destrostudios/game-tools/README.md

 # game-tools

-Utility libraries intended to simplify creating turn-based games.
+Utility libraries intended to simplify creating games.

 Used in https://github.com/destrostudios/grid